rainmanp7/Holokernel2/README.md

 **Phase 4: The Self-Modifying Kernel**

 *   Let entities rewrite the kernel itself using hyperdimensional patterns.
-*   **Goal:** Enable the system to self-optimize, self-heal, and self-evolve without human intervention. *This phase requires extreme caution.*
+*   **Goal:** Enable the system to self-optimize, self-heal, and self-evolve without human intervention. **This phase is now implemented, but use with EXTREME CAUTION!**

 **Phase 5: Assembly Optimization for Lightning Speed**